 OFFERED BY DYING WITH DIGNITY CANADA (DWDC), OTTAWA CHAPTER

 SUBJECT: The workshop focuses on what you will need to consider and what steps to take to prepare for the possibility of losing the capacity to make decisions around your personal health care before or near the end of your life.
-It is designed to help you clarify who to select as your representative for personal care (your Substitute Decision Maker) and what that person needs to know about your wishes when you can no longer express them.
-There will be a powerpoint presentation with the opportunity to discuss issues in small groups and to ask questions.
-Light refreshments will be available.
+It is designed to help you clarify whom to select as your representative for personal care (your Substitute Decision Maker) and what that person needs to know about your wishes when you can no longer express them.
+There will be a powerpoint presentation during the first half of the workshop, followed by the opportunity to discuss issues in small groups, and finally to ask questions before the end.

-MATERIALS: Please download and bring with you the ACP Kit from the DWDC website.
-Go to https://www.dyingwithdignity.ca, double click on DOWNLOAD YOUR FREE ACP KIT, and then double click on the ONTARIO kit in the provincial list.
+MATERIALS: Please download the ACP Kit from the DWDC website go to https://www.dyingwithdignity.ca, double click on DOWNLOAD YOUR FREE ACP KIT, and then double click on the ONTARIO kit in the provincial list.
+Of particular importance to the seminar are pp 6-9.
+You might want to have a pen and paper to make notes during the presentation.

 PRESENTERS: Your workshop facilitators are volunteers with Dying with Dignity Canada’s Ottawa chapter, an all-volunteer organization.

-REGISTRATION: To proceed with the workshop, we will need at least 12 attendees registered by noon on April 9, 2020.
-Should we meet that minimum, the maximum space available is 36 and registration will be open until noon on Wednesday, April 22, 2020.
-To register send your name and contact information to firstname.lastname@example.org.
-There is no cost to attend.
-However, any donation you choose to make at the event to help us cover the cost of the event is always appreciated.
+REGISTRATION: To proceed with the workshop, we will need at least 10 attendees registered by noon on Nov 25th, 2020.
+The maximum # of registrants is 20, and registration is on a first-come, first-served basis.
+To register, send your name and contact information to email@example.com.
+Although there is no cost to attend, any donation you choose to make online on the DWDC website is always appreciated.

 RECENT PAST EVENTS: